 1919.
-Escaping Russia’s war on Ukraine, an immigrant Romeo & Juliet battle for love and a better future during a time of social upheaval.
-Director Robert Adetuyi (“Stomp the Yard”, “Bring It On”) teams up with two-time Emmy Award-winning cinematographer Roy Wagner in this movie adaptation of Juno-award-winning composer Danny Schur & Rick Chafe’s hit musical (“One wonders if Evita will impress as much” – Star Phoenix, “Irresistibly catchy” – CBC Radio, “Improbably compelling” – Globe & Mail).
+Escaping Russia’s war on Ukraine, an immigrant Romeo & Juliet battle for a better life in Canada.
+Director Robert Adetuyi (“Stomp the Yard”, “Bring It On”) teams up with two-time Emmy Award-winning cinematographer Roy Wagner in this movie adaptation of Juno-award-winning composer Danny Schur & Rick Chafe’s hit stage musical.

 Starring Marshall Williams (“Glee”, “How to Build a Better Boy” – Disney), Laura Slade Wiggins (“Shameless”, “Nancy Drew & the Hidden Staircase”), Lisa Bell & Gregg Henry (“Guardians of the Galaxy”, “Scandal”).
 Featuring Hayley Sales (“Deadpool 2”), Paul Essiembre, Tristan Carlucci, Gabriel Daniels, Ryan Ash, Blake Taylor, Robin Ruel & Boris Gulyarin.
 “Stand” sung by Lisa Bell.

 1919.
-Stefan and his father, Mike, leave family behind in Ukraine, escaping Russia’s war on their homeland.
+Stefan Sokolowski and his father, Mike, leave family behind in Ukraine, escaping Russia’s war on their homeland.
 In Winnipeg, Canada, they struggle to earn enough to re-unite the family, falling prey to the slave wages and discrimination foist upon immigrants.
-Stefan is instantly smitten with the Jewish suffragette neighbour, Rebecca – but Rebecca’s brother Moishe and Mike oppose the would-be Romeo and Juliet.
-Returned soldiers, angry at the lack of jobs after the war, violently threaten the city’s immigrants, including Emma, a refugee from racist violence in Oklahoma, and Gabriel, an Indigenous Métis war veteran.
-When a movement develops for workers to leave their jobs in protest, AJ Anderson, a wealthy lawyer, pits all parties against each other in a dramatic and inspirational movie musical.
+Stefan is instantly smitten by his Jewish suffragette neighbour, Rebecca Almazoff, but Rebecca’s brother, Moishe, and Mike oppose the would-be Romeo and Juliet.
+Returned soldiers, angry at the lack of post-war jobs, violently threaten the city’s immigrants, including Emma, a refugee from racist violence in Oklahoma, and Gabriel, an Indigenous Métis war veteran.
+When a movement develops for workers to leave their jobs in protest, a wealthy lawyer, A.J.
+Anderson, pits all against each other in this dramatic and inspirational movie musical.
 Inspired by true events, the legacy of which still affects Canada’s social and political climate.

 - Director: Robert Adetuyi